Satan Never Sleeps: Production

 Satan Never Sleeps had The China Story for working title.
 The film was based on an original screenplay by Pearl S. Buck called China Story that had been sold to 20th Century Fox.
 In 1950, Hal B. Wallis acquired it and in 1960, it came to Leo McCarey.

 Hooper and Poague report McCarey's difficulties directing Satan Never Sleeps which he discussed in a 1965 Cahiers du Cinéma interview.
 According to McCarey, he left the film in disgust [due to] constant studio interference with his work and "modifications" to his script, and the final week's shooting was left to an assistant.
 They add that the final cut of Satan Never Sleeps was neither supervised nor approved by McCarey, "which may explain (if not excuse) the bizarre aspects of the film’s ending".

 Biographer Wes D. Gehring notes that McCarey had conceived a denouement different from that which the studio inserted, in which "William Holden’s priest dies, rather than act upon his love for a woman".

 The film was shot in England and Wales.

 Reception

 In a contemporary review for The New York Times, critic A. H. Weiler called Satan Never Sleeps "a lackluster imitation" of Leo McCarey's Going My Way and wrote: "There is no doubt that the hearts of Mr. McCarey and company are in the right places but Satan Never Sleeps has little heart in it.
 This Satan is a direct descendant of Madama Butterfly and soap opera."

 Critic Archer Winsten in The New York Post declared the film "embarrassingly predictable until it becomes so bad you couldn’t even imagine it".

 In a current-day review, Time Out described Satan Never Sleeps as a "dreadful, trashy yarn" and "propaganda designed to equate Communism with Satan".
 The review concluded: "Satan may not sleep, but you will."

+The film was mentioned in the book The Cleopatra Papers written by two Fox publicists.
+Jack Brodsky called an advertisement for the movie in the Sunday Times "the incredible ad of all time.
+A Chinese girl raped in front of a priest and Fox is trying to tell the world it's another Going My Way!"
+Nat Weiss later responded, Satan Never Sleeps opened today to record low business.
+The reviews are enough to begin bankruptcy proceedings here.
+Desperately, Charlie [Einfeld head of publicity] is trying to get the title song from Satan Never Sleeps sung from church pulpits next Sunday.
+We have time.
+Today is only Thursday."